-SRAM also offers hydraulic rim brakes (above, £254 per wheel, though you can now pick them up for just £141) that will fit to a standard (non-disc) bike, although we can’t say we’ve seen these fitted as original equipment on any bikes.
+SRAM also offers hydraulic rim brakes (above, £254 per wheel with brake/shift levers, though you can now pick them up for around £200) that will fit to a standard (non-disc) bike, although we can’t say we’ve seen these fitted as original equipment on any bikes.

 Both 105 and Rival 22 are 11-speed systems, and each offers cassettes in various tooth ranges.